chef-boneyard/chef-web-docs-2016/includes_dsl_handler/includes_dsl_handler_event_types.rst

    * - ``:resource_current_state_loaded``
      - A resource's current state was loaded.
    * - ``:resource_current_state_load_bypassed``
-     - A resource's current state was not loaded because the resource does not support why-run mode.
+     - A resource's current state was not loaded because the resource does not support |whyrun| mode.
    * - ``:resource_bypassed``
-     - A resource action was skipped because the resource does not support why-run mode.
+     - A resource action was skipped because the resource does not support |whyrun| mode.
    * - ``:resource_update_applied``
      - A change has been made to a resource.
 This event occurs for each change made to a resource.
    * - ``:resource_failed_retriable``
-     - A resource action failed, but will be retried.
+     - A resource action failed and will be retried.
    * - ``:resource_failed``
      - A resource action failed and will not be retried.
    * - ``:resource_updated``